Creamy tomato basil soup, made easily in the slow cooker.

 Serve topped with a sprinkle of red pepper flakes, more basil, and tortilla chips.

 Once the pasta is added, the pasta will thicken the soup.
 After 1 hour, it is the consistency I like - not thick, not thin.
 You can let the crockpot continue further, another hour or two, but in this case, reduce the heat to Low when adding the pasta.
-Otherwise, the soup will thicken to more of a thicker queso rather than soup.
+Otherwise, the soup will thicken to more of a queso rather than soup.
+Also, the pasta can overcook if allowed to go longer than an hour once added to the crockpot.

 If a slow cooker is not available, this soup can be made just as easily on the stovetop.
 Use medium heat, stirring often, for the first 2 steps to get the cheese melted.
 Reduce heat to low, and proceed with the rest of the steps.